Skip to content

 binary_search_tree.rb

-Given an element num to be inserted, to maintain the property of the binary search tree "left subtree < root node < right subtree," the insertion operation proceeds as shown in Figure 7-18.
+Given an element num to be inserted, in order to maintain the property of the binary search tree "left subtree < root node < right subtree," the insertion process is as shown in Figure 7-18.

-1. Finding insertion position: Similar to the search operation, start from the root node, loop downwards according to the size relationship between the current node value and num, until the leaf node is passed (traversed to None), then exit the loop.
+1. Finding the insertion position: Similar to the search operation, start from the root node and loop downward searching according to the size relationship between the current node value and num, until passing the leaf node (traversing to None) and then exit the loop.

-2. Insert the node at this position: Initialize the node num and place it where None was.
+2. Insert the node at that position: Initialize node num and place it at the None position.

 Inserting a node into a binary search tree